 11. FINANCIAL RECEIVABLES FROM AND FINANCIAL LIABILITIES TO GROUP COMPANIES

 The Company has concluded a cash pooling contract with other Group companies.
-In accordance with the contract, the Company recorded liability of EUR 10 001 thousand as at 31 December 2018, which was repaid in 2019.
+In accordance with the contract, the Company recorded receivable of EUR 77 958 thousand as at 31 December 2020 (31 December 2019: EUR 22 000 thousand).